Bartoszkie/Sample-SPA/README.md

 - base (development branch on which new features and repairs are pushed)

 ### Architecture:
-App is divided to small components.
-Code reusability should be at high level.
+App was divided to as small and reusable components as possible.
+Code reusability should be at high level.<br>
 Folder structure is separated on:
  - statefull and stateless components
  - redux folder - state mangment
  - test folder - some basic unit tests of components / redux state managment